Can atorvastatin cause low blood pressure

 • Monitoring your blood pressure regularly and notifying your healthcare provider of any significant changes

-See also Atorvastatin bone density
+See also Atorvastatin normal dose

 It is important to remember that everyone’s body reacts differently to medications, and while atorvastatin may be associated with low blood pressure in some individuals, it does not mean that everyone will experience this side effect.